-- Create shared understanding of Sound Transit's operational and maintenance criteria - Create shared understanding of basis of design used to develop Sound Transit's current Landfill concept for the OMF South - Review and Understand additional information that has become available on the Midway Landfill site - Outline and action plan for how and when additional ideas will be implemented
+Create shared understanding of Sound Transit's operational and maintenance criteria

+- Create shared understanding of basis of design used to develop Sound Transit's current Landfill concept for the OMF South - Review and Understand additional information that has become available on the Midway Landfill site - Outline and action plan for how and when additional ideas will be implemented

-Time Agenda Topic Lead(s) 8:30 Introductions and expectations Taylor, Long and All Erin welcomed the group and expressed appreciation for their partiday.
-She asked for a round of introductions with question: "what do today for the Operations and Maintenance Facility South (OMF Sout site?"
-The group introduced themselves and provided hopes for the committed to the following ground rules for the workshop: you hope to begin th) Midway Landfill Be present (phones)Listen Speak from intentions (not entrenched positions) Offer space to everyone to speak Offer space to everyone to speak Remember: we are unlikely to solve everything today, but w course/path forward together ve are setting a 8:45 Safety Moment Bennett Paul offered safety/evacuation information for being in Sound Tran nsit offices.
+Time Agenda Topic Lead(s) 8:30 Introductions and expectations Taylor, Long and All Erin welcomed the group and expressed appreciation for their participation for the day.
+She asked for a round of introductions with question: "what do you hope to begin today for the Operations and Maintenance Facility South (OMF South) Midway Landfill site?"
+The group introduced themselves and provided hopes for the day.
+The group committed to the following ground rules for the workshop: Be present (phones) Listen Speak from intentions (not entrenched positions) Offer space to everyone to speak Remember: we are unlikely to solve everything today, but we course/path forward together re are setting a 8:45 Safety Moment Bennett Paul offered safety/evacuation information for being in Sound Transit offices.